 1. Build the Obsidian Frame:

 The base of the nether portal should be 4 obsidian wide, and the sides of the nether portal should be 5 obsidian high resulting in a total of 14 obsidian being used up.

 2. Use Flint & Steel on the portal:

 Next, you need to activate the Nether Portal.
-So, select the flint and steel in your hotbar.
+So, select the flint and steel in your Hotbar.
 Position your pointer on a bottom block of obsidian and then use the flint and steel.
-Once you have used the flint and steel in the portal frame, the centre coordinates of the portal should glow and turn purple.
+Once you have used the flint and steel in the portal frame, the center coordinates of the portal should glow and turn purple.
 This means that the nether portal is active and you can transport to the nether.

-3- Walk through the nether portal:
+3- Walkthrough the nether portal:

 Now that you have finished constructing it, all that’s left is using it.
 To use the nether portal, just walk through the purple area of the nether portal.
 You will be transported to the nether similar to the picture below: